 The first step is to refer to the results of your keyword research.

-Having a clear idea on what people type in the Google search box is important.
+Having a clear idea of what search terms people type in the Google search box is essential.

 Your first action is to optimize your category page for that term.